So, you’re having a roofing issue and wondering who to contact.

 Can you locate the best roofing company for you?

-I’m sure you know if you’re looking for a residential roofing contractor or a commercial roofing contractor.
+I’m sure you know if you’re looking for a residential or commercial roofing contractor.

-The goal of this writing is to give you the reasoning on why if you’re looking for a residential roofing contractor, that it’s not beneficial for you to seek a commercial roofing company.
+This writing aims to explain why if you’re looking for a residential roofing contractor, it’s not beneficial for you to seek a commercial roofing company.

 West Roofing Systems specializes in spray foam roofing and silicone roof coatings for commercial buildings.
 We are not the best fit for every roofing situation.